freespek/ssf-mc/EXPERIMENTS.md

  - **Spec 1**.
 This is the specification [spec/ffg_recursive.tla][].
 It is the result of a manual mechanical translation of the original executable specification in Python, which can be found in [ffg.py].
-This specification is using mutually recursive operators, which are not supported by Apalache.
+This specification is using mutually recursive operators, which are [not supported by Apalache][recursive].
 As a result, we are not checking this specification.
 This specification is the result of our work in [Milestone 1][].

  - **Spec 2**.
 This is the specification [spec/ffg.tla][].
 It is a manual adaptation of `Spec 1`.
-The main difference between `Spec 2` and `Spec 1` is that `Spec 2` uses "folds" (also known as "reduce") instead of recursion.
+The main difference between `Spec 2` and `Spec 1` is that `Spec 2` uses ["folds"][fold] (also known as "reduce") instead of recursion.
 We expect `Spec 2` to be equivalent to `Spec 1`, although we do not have a formal proof of this equivalence.
 This specification has high model-checking complexity, roughly speaking, as it contains multiple nested folds.
+In Milestone 2, we have introduced an optimization that avoids repetitive recursive computations by memorization in the initial states, see [PR 38][].
 This specification also contains a preliminary construction that could help us in proving `AccountableSafety`.
-However, model checking goes out of memory rather quickly.
+Even considering all the optimization, the model checker is still consuming a lot of resources (>40G) and computing for over 24h.
 This specification is the result of our work in [Milestone 1][] and [Milestone 2][].

  - **Spec 3**.
 This is the specification [abstract-spec/ffg.tla][].
 It is a manual abstraction of `Spec 2` that is highly optimized for constraint solving,